fhl204/PUI2016_fhl204/HW6_fhl204/README.md

 For assignment 2 the distribution of work was as follows: JZ - abstract, FL - data, CX - analysis, and SS - results.
 The link to the Authoria write-up here: https://www.authorea.com/users/106035/articles/132573/_show_article?access_token=TDdKSU-OQANL151xvQol_g

+# FBB
+You have set your article to private and I cannot see it